 I read a book titled: 7 Habits Highly Successful People Do Everyday.
 One of the things that stood out for me was looking presentable.
 Even if you're out walking your dog or doing a quick milk run, always be prepared to stand out and present yourself in a worthy manner.
 It's good for the soul!

 I have a running list—at #17 as we speak—of bad habits that I need to break.
-From blogging too long, losing track of time and staying in bed longer than needed—to over-stressing about things out of my control—I have some work to do.
+From spending too much time writing, if you can believe that, or even the worst, taking off my seatbelt a block away from my destination—a bad habit I've done for years—to over-stressing and overthinking—I have some work to do.

 People tend to make resolutions at the beginning of a brand new year.
 I say every day, is a new day to make yourself better.
 Reassess your life daily instead of waiting for the year to roll over.